-65 United States v.
+United States v.
 Maldonado-Ochoa, 844 F.3d 534, 537 (5th Cir.
 2016) (citation omitted).
-66 USSG §2L1.1, comment. (n.3).

-Although Application Note 3 provides some examples of conduct covered by the enhancement, courts have found that §2L1.1(b)(6) "is not limited to the examples provided in the commentary."
-67 To qualify for this enhancement, either the defendant must have created the risk of danger, 68 or the risk must have been "reasonably foreseeable in connection with that criminal activity."
-69 The enhancement "requires only that some risk of death or serious bodily injury be foreseeable, not the specific harm that actually occurred."
-70 Risk that an alien faced prior to joining a transporting conspiracy will not be imputed to the defendant; "only that part of [the alien's] experience after he joined [the defendant's] group can properly be assigned to [the defendant] for purposes of sentencing."
-71 a.
+USSG §2L1.1, comment. (n.3); see also United States v.
+Bernardo, 818 F.3d 983, 987 (9th Cir.
+2016) ("stashing a person in a dashboard compartment is analogous to 'transporting persons in the trunk or engine Although Application Note 3 provides some examples of conduct covered by the enhancement, courts have found that §2L1.1(b)(6) "is not limited to the examples provided in the commentary."71 To qualify for this enhancement, either the defendant must have created the risk of danger,72 or the risk must have been "reasonably foreseeable in connection with that criminal activity."73 The enhancement "requires only that some risk of death or serious bodily injury be foreseeable, not the specific harm that actually occurred."74 Risk that an alien faced prior to joining a transporting conspiracy will not be imputed to the defendant; "only that part of [the alien's] experience after he joined [the defendant's] group can properly be assigned to [the defendant] for purposes of sentencing."75 a.
 Non-vehicle risk of injury Courts have applied the enhancement in various risky transit situations where no vehicles were involved.
 For example, the Fifth Circuit held that the enhancement was proper where the defendant led aliens through desert-like brush without an adequate water supply.
 In an earlier case, it found that leading aliens on a three-day trek through the desert without adequate food, water, or rest periods qualified for the enhancement.
 In another case, however, it held that guiding aliens through the desert-like brush in South Texas in June, in and of itself, did not qualify for the enhancement without any evidence that the aliens were inadequately prepared.
-The Ninth Circuit held that the enhancement was proper where the aliens were guided by the defendants through the mountains between Mexico and San Diego when the aliens were "obviously woefully under-equipped for the potential hazards that were known prior to departure."
-The court pointed to the lack of food, proper clothing for the early 67 United States v.
+The Ninth Circuit held that the enhancement was proper where the aliens were guided by the defendants through the mountains between Mexico and San Diego when the compartment of a motor vehicle' "because like a trunk or engine, the dashboard "is not meant to hold a human body," where escape into the passenger compartment would not be easy (citation omitted)).
+71 United States v.
 Zuniga-Amezquita, 468 F.3d 886, 888-89 (5th Cir.
 2006).
-68 See United States v.
+72 See United States v.
 Rodriguez-Lopez, 363 F.3d 1134, 1137-39 (11th Cir.
 2004) (defendant created the risk where he drove boat in hazardous manner); United States v.
 Yeh, 278 F.3d 9, 13-14 (D.C.
 Cir.
-2002) (although defendant did not create conditions on boat at the outset, he acted as "enforcer" in keeping order on boat carrying over 200 aliens).
-69 USSG §1B1.3, comment. (n.3(D)) (describing what is reasonably foreseeable in the context of jointly undertaken criminal activity); see also United States v.
+2002) (although defendant did not create conditions on boat at the outset, he was responsible for distributing food and water and acted as an "enforcer" in keeping order on boat carrying over 200 aliens who were without food or water).
+USSG §1B1.3, comment. (n.3(D)) (describing what is reasonably foreseeable in the context of jointly undertaken criminal activity); see also United States v.
 De Jesus-Ojeda, 515 F.3d 434, 442-46 (5th Cir.
 2008) (defendant was liable for risk of injury created by co-conspirators who had aliens walk through the brush to avoid detection).
-United States v.
+74 United States v.
 Ruiz-Hernandez, 890 F.3d 202, 212 (5th Cir.
 2018).
-71 United States v.
+75 United States v.
 Garza, 541 F.3d 290, 293 (5th Cir.
 2008) ("Although it may be reasonably foreseeable to Garza what actions members of his conspiracy might take, it could not be foreseeable that an alien traveling with another group would become separated from his original group, sleep in the brush, and meet up with the group guided by Garza's co-conspirator.").
-72 De Jesus-Ojeda, 515 F.3d at 443-44.
+76 De Jesus-Ojeda, 515 F.3d at 443-44.